zhanglab/psamm/docs/tutorial/fpp.rst

 network, they may cause some parts of the graph to look messy or form "hairball".
 While making the condensed reaction nodes helps with this problem, there may be cases where it would be better to hide these edges in the final result.
 To do this the ``--hide-edges`` option can be used.
-This option takes a two column file where each row contains two metabolite IDs separated by tab, edges between them will be hidden in final network image.
+This option takes a two-column file where each row contains two metabolite IDs separated by tab, edges between them will be hidden in final network image.